BiosPlus/GoRoMa/docs/google-workspace/user-offboarding.md

 ## Optional reading:

-See [troubleshooting (fixing orphaned files)](troubleshooting.md#scenario-fixing-orphaned-files) for a fix to a rare scenario where you're still seeing drive storage quota in use even though the offboardee drive is empty.
+See [troubleshooting (transferring ownership of orphaned files)](troubleshooting.md#scenario-transferring-ownership-of-orphaned-files) for a fix to a rare scenario where you're still seeing drive storage quota in use even though the offboardee drive is empty.